-Motif Tracking Assignment (80 points)
+Motif Tracking Assignment (100 points)

 A motif is a recurrent image, word, object, phrase, or action that unifies the work and highlights significant ideas and themes.
-You may work in pairs (Choose wisely the partner with whom you can work effectively and productively.) to create a final product that reveals how you have tracked the motif through the course of the play.
+Your task is to create a final product that reveals how you have tracked the motif through the course of the play.